ryankapur/ryankapur.github.io/README.md

 	* Cuprum is very succint but readable
 	* Open Sans is familiar and pretty nice
 * Ocean theme
+	* Ocean Breathes Salty
 	* I took the photo in Greece in 2012
 	* Cool wavy edgy opening animation emulates the sea
 	* Original yet not too crazy for a personal site

 ##Next Steps
+* End Goal
+	* Each button will host the information on the SPA rather than redirecting
 * Clean up the code
 	* Break up the pieces of code (nav.css, etc.)
 	* Seek advice on common practices